felixgift254-source/airbnb-clone-project/README.md

 # airbnb-clone-project
 This project is a full-stack clone of the popular accommodation booking platform AirBnB.
-The goal is to build a functional web application that allows users to browse property listings, view detailed property information, and complete bookings.
-The project will cover frontend development, backend APIs, database design, and deployment
+The goal is to build a functional web application that allows users to browse property listings, view detailed pages, and complete bookings in a secure and user-friendly way.

 Tech Stack
 Frontend: HTML, CSS, JavaScript (React or similar framework) Version Control: Git and GitHub
 Design Tools: Figma for UI/UX design